Virginia M. Burke: Biography

 Virginia Marie Burke was born in Hopedale, Massachusetts in 1916.
 She obtained her bachelor's degree from Worcester State College in 1938.
 From 1938 to 1946, she taught high school English and foreign languages.
-She achieved her masters degree from Boston University in 1942, and her Ed.D. from Columbia University in 1956.
+She achieved her master's degree from Boston University in 1942, and her Ed.D. from Columbia University in 1956.
 She began working at the University of Wisconsin-Milwaukee in 1956.
 She served as the president of the Wisconsin Council of Teachers of English in 1964.
 From 1959 to 1962, she served on the National Council of Teachers of English Committee on Convention Newsletters.
 In 1964 she began a project on the rhetorician Fred Newton Scott, which remains unpublished.
 Burke expressed She served on the advisory board of the Black American Literature Forum.
 She supported the Conference on College Composition and Communication's statement "Students' Right to Their Own Language."
 She died in 1978.
 The Virginia Burke Award at the University of Wisconsin-Milwaukee is named in her honor.